brandon-w1205/cheapEgames/README.md

 * Allow user to change account info or delete

 ## User Stories
-* As a user, I want to easily navigate to my purchased games
+* As a user, I want to login to see my user information and games I hae commented on
+* As a user, I want to search a genre of games that I like
-* As a user, I want to find a game on sale
+* As a user, I want to receive a list of discounted games based on the genre I selected
-* As a user, I want to find a game that I like
+* As a user, I want to be able to read the description of said games in list and be able to select the game to read more about it or click a link to be redirected to the website that carries the deal on the game
-* As a user, I want to be able to use the system without having to log-in
+* As a user, I want to be able to see the full description of the game after clicking on it and be able to read comments made by other users and make a comment of my own about the game

 ## Stretch Goals
 * Proper CSS Styling